This small town girl pursued CA against all odds and started her own firm when 3-months pregnant

 An average student in a small-town school with big dreams

 We are a total of six siblings - five sisters and one brother, so finances were tight.
-I completed my schooling from government schools and mostly financed by scholarships.
+I completed my schooling from government schools and was mostly financed by scholarships.

 Growing up, I was an average student, who scored only 53% in Grade 10.